-Venturefest South is a unique, privately funded partnership of organisations, committed to supporting and growing the south’s innovation economy, which uses the Innovate UK / KTN Venturefest brand.
+Venturefest South is a unique, privately-funded partnership of organisations, committed to supporting and growing the South’s innovation economy, which uses the Innovate UK / KTN Venturefest brand.
 Carswell Gould is a founding partner of Venturefest South and has supported the partnership from the very beginning; planning and organising the events and shaping it to fully support the economy.

 For the last two years, Venturefest South has been supporting the South’s innovators, entrepreneurs and investors.
-This culminates each year in a one-day interactive conference that provides all those who are part of the innovation economy the chance to get together, share ideas and technology, and nurture future ground-breaking innovations in the region.
+This culminates each year in a one-day interactive conference that provides all those who are part of the innovation economy with the chance to get together, share ideas and technology, and nurture future ground-breaking innovations in the region.

 Carswell Gould was tasked with the overall marketing activity for this year’s conference, #VFS18.
 This included event management, communication, PR, web, design, branding, social media, email campaigns, photography and videography.
 And, despite the UK’s biggest snowstorm in eight years, it was bigger and better than last year.
-Highlights include:
+Highlights included:

 To say we were nervous before the event is an understatement.
 The South’s biggest snowstorm in eight years was hitting Britain hard.
 We questioned late into the night whether we should cancel, but thankfully it was agreed that we would go ahead - the snow couldn’t, shouldn’t and wouldn’t stop the South’s innovators – and we were right!

 I think it was a tribute to how Venturefest South gets bigger and better every year that so many people attended despite the weather.
 The quality of the businesses pitching, taking part in the Open Mic sessions, exhibiting and even in the Young Entrepreneurs Village this year was exceptionally high and represented the diversity of the south’s innovation economy.